 A good base for your winter cycling outfit: the underwear

 - At the bottom, on particularly cold days, you wear a cycling thermal undershirt.
-On really cold days, garments with a wool content are particularly pleasant and warming.
+On really cold days, garments with a proportion of wool are particularly pleasant and warming.

-- Arm warmers and leg warmers are a good additional warmth layer that doesn't restrict you in the seat area and shoulders.
+- Arm warmers and leg warmers are a good additional layer of warmth that doesn't restrict you in the seat area and shoulders.

 - Warm socks are important.
 If you don't have waterproof winter cycling shoes , you can try waterproof socks.